 Persimmon (#F05F00), Heat Wave (#FF7900), Dark Orange (#FE8C00), Beer (#FC9A1D), and Tangelo (#F64F00) might be used in this monochromatic color scheme.
 It’s a lovely blend that reminds me of the autumn countryside.

-Looking for colder browns and tans palette to precisely convey the crisp yet warm vibe of fall?
+Looking for a colder browns and tans palette to convey the crisp yet warm vibe of fall precisely?

 Consider a brown-tan monochromatic color scheme with Sandy Tan (#FDD9B5), Macaroni And Cheese (#FABE86), Cadmium Orange (#ED8E30), Mustard Brown (#D77200), Windsor Tan (#B65900), and Traditional Brown Traditional (#924400).